Newly Inducted 31st STP Batch Visits PTC - UrduPoint

 -

-Pak–Sri Lanka economic ties set to touch new heights: High Commissioner18 hours ago
+Pak–Sri Lanka economic ties set to touch new heights: High Commissioner19 hours ago

 -